 The index-shape (as defined in the index-definition) and the shape of the source document don't have to be the same,

 as the indexed-data can be a computed value.
-These computations are run during the indexing-process and not at query time.
+These computations are run as background indexing-processes to provide

 Contain one or more LINQ-based mapping functions indicating what should be indexed from the document,

 and how it should be indexed, as these functions allow you to compute the indexed value.

 Map-Reduce Indexes: Map-Reduce indexes allow performing complex aggregations of data.

 The Map stage is similar to a regular Map-Index, defining what data should be indexed.

 The Reduce stage operates on the Map results, specifying how the data should be grouped and aggregated.

 Index definition contains only one Map function defined on a specific collection.